 Contains affiliate links.
 We make a small amount when you buy, at no additional cost to you.
-Thank you for supporting this blog.
+Products were received for review.

 I chopped the olives in a food processor.
 I love my little one and use if for so many things especially all the nuts I eat and cook with on a low carb diet.

 For full recipe, scroll to the bottom.
 Follow along here for step by step instructions.